 Teaching English as a foreign language is a viable career option for expats and one that is highly supported by the government.
 Teaching opportunities are usually widely available throughout the country.
 However, it is harder to find a teaching job in big cities than in rural areas.
 If you are not ready to work in South Korea as a teacher, the technology and IT sector may be more up your alley.
 You should keep in mind, though, that the local competition is harsh.
 Many Koreans are eager to work in these fields of employment.

 When applying for a job with a company, make sure to mention your professional position and status within your last company.
 Experience is considered essential in South Korea.
 You should also consider short-term job opportunities to begin with.
-It can help you tie a few knots and get in touch with some potential business partners.
+It can help you get some experience and make contact with potential business partners.

 When you move to South Korea for business, keep in mind that no matter how progressive this country appears Confucian ethics still persist.
 Thus, patience and negotiation skills are crucial when you are trying to close a business deal.
 Implementing changes can take quite a while, as both the harmony of the group and respect for authority are highly valued.
 Your South Korean business partners will want to make sure that you are trustworthy and honorable before actually doing business with you.